-In view of the size of the organisation it is not practical or proportionate to have true independence.
-The majority of the control functions are carried out by the Code Staff who are also the majority owners of the Company.
+The Company is classified as a Core Firm.
+In view of the size of the organisation it is not practical or proportionate to have true independence or for each control function to be held by separate individuals.
+The majority of the control functions are carried out by two of the Code Staff (the Chairman and the Chief Operating Officer) who are also the majority owners of the Company.
 Roles have been split so there is segregation of duties.
-In addition, during the year under review a separate Money Laundering Reporting Officer was appointed.
+There is also a separate Money Laundering Reporting Officer.
 The appointment of the two independent Non-Executive Directors provides independent oversight and scrutiny over all the Code Staff.